timothycdc/findata-kg/MIF_5_writeup.md

 Let $\mathbf{r}_t \in \mathbb{R}^N$ denote the vector of asset returns at time $t$ (for $N$ assets), and $\mathbf{m}_t \in \mathbb{R}^M$ denote a vector of macroeconomic indicators (for $M$ indicators).
 Our goal is to predict next-period asset returns $\mathbf{r}_{t+1}$ by incorporating both historical asset data and macroeconomic variables, while allowing the portfolio manager (PM) to inject domain knowledge into the model.

-Crucially, we encode this domain knowledge in the form of a **heterogeneous knowledge graph** (KG), in which only **asset–macro** relationships (and not asset–asset or macro–macro) are specified by the PM.
-These views reflect the PM's beliefs about how sensitive certain asset sectors are to macroeconomic changes.
+Crucially, we encode this domain knowledge in the form of a **heterogeneous knowledge graph** (KG).
+To simplify the problem, we only consider the class of **asset–macro** relationships (and not asset–asset or macro–macro) views as specified by the PM.
+These views reflect the PM's beliefs about how sensitive certain asset sectors are to macroeconomic indicators.
 We use the knowledge graph to construct a block adjacency matrix, which is then used to filter the asset returns via **Graph Fourier Transform (GFT)**.
-The filtered asset returns are then used to predict future returns.
+The filtered asset returns are then used to predict future returns, with improved performance.
+Subsequently, we discuss how we can extend our findings to (asset-asset) and (macro-macro) relationships as well.

 ## Methodology
 To emulate a real-world scenario in a simple form, we apply the use of knowledge graphs to a dataset of US equities' returns and macroeconomic indicators, to predict future returns.